-On April 15, 2010 the Company entered into an agreement to receive marketing strategies, digital media and social media strategies to expand the Company's investor base and improve shareholder communication. development for one year.
+On April 15, 2010 the Company entered into an agreement to receive marketing strategies, digital media and social media strategies to expand the Company's investor base and improve shareholder communication.
 The consultants received 400,000 shares of company common stock.
 Shares were valued at a current market price of \$.15 per share.